AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/computer-science/2020-06-06-binary-for-beginners.md

 Here is a typical [ASCII chart](http://www.asciitable.com/) that you may have seen before:

-{% include picture.html img="ascii.png" alt="An ASCII table showing characters and their numerical representations" %}
+{% include picture.html img="ascii.gif" alt="An ASCII table showing characters and their numerical representations" %}

 In the ASCII standard, there are a total of 128 characters, each mapped to a unique number in binary (with an equivalent representation in decimal that we humans understand more naturally):